microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ## Step 3.
 Test Azure service deployment

-Launch Postman and test the Azure Function to make sure it is returning results.
+Launch Postman and test the Azure Function to make sure it returns results.
 The num_search_result query parameter can be altered to retrieve more or less search results.
-Notice the query parameter num_search_result in the screen shot below. num_search_result is a mandatory query parameter.
+Notice the query parameter num_search_result in the screenshot below.
+A parameter named "code" also needs to be supplied to match the one of your Function's __App key__ values (either the _master or default values in the __App key__ blade of the resource in the Portal.

 ![](../../documents/media/postman.png)

 ## Step 4.
 Deploy client Power App

-From the powerapp folder, download Semantic-Search-App-Template_20230303012916.zip powerapp package.
-This has a powerapp and powerautomate template app pre-built.
+From the powerapp folder of the openai_on_custom_dataset folder of this repo, download the Semantic-Search-App-Template_20230303012916.zip powerapp package.
+This has a prebuilt Canvas app including Power App and Power Automate components.
 Navigate to https://make.powerapps.com/ and click on Apps on the left navigation.

 ![](../../documents/media/powerapps1.png)

-From the top nav bar, click Import Canvas App and upload the Semantic-Search-App-Template_20230303012916.zip file from this git repo path.
+From the top nav bar, click Import Canvas App and upload the downloaded Semantic-Search-App-Template_20230303012916.zip file.

 ![](../../documents/media/powerapps2.png)